DISCOVERY

 WHAT DO I DO IF I AM SERVED WITH DISCOVERY REQUESTS?

-Additionally, if you fail to provide adequate discovery responses, in Utah, the opposing party may file a Statement of Discovery Issues, as well as a motion for an order requiring the other party to pay the reasonable costs, expenses, and attorney fees incurred in showing that you did not provide adequate discovery responses.[8]
-The aggrieved party who is unable to obtain responses to discovery from the opposing party may ask for the following sanctions:
+Additionally, if you fail to provide adequate discovery responses, in Utah, the opposing party may file a Statement of Discovery Issues, as well as a motion for an order requiring the other party to pay the reasonable costs, expenses, and attorney fees incurred in showing that you did not provide adequate discovery responses.8See id. at 37(c)

 - deem the matter or any other designated facts to be established in accordance with the claim or defense of the party obtaining the order;